top of page

 Keeping Up With the Joneses

-A game that recreates the "keeping up with the Joneses" effect, connecting it to the issue of suicide due to poverty.
+A browser-based game that recreates the "keeping up with the Joneses" effect,

 TOOLS